DocumentationAdobe Primetime Authentication - Most frequently used terms

 OAuth - The OAuth authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
 We currently use OAuth 2.0.

 XACML - eXtensible Access Control Markup Language defines a declarative fine-grained, attribute-based access control policy language, an architecture, and a processing model describing how to evaluate access requests as per the rules defined in policies.
-It is used by Adobe Primetime authentication to translate the MRSS into formats supported by MVPDs.
+It is used by Adobe Primetime authentication to translate the Media Rich Site Summary(MRSS) into formats supported by MVPDs.

 SOAP- Simple Object Access Protocol is used for exchanging structured information in the implementation of web services in computer networks.
 Its purpose is to induce extensibility, neutrality, and independence.
 It uses XML Information Set for its message format, and relies on application layer protocols, mostly HTTP or SMTP, for message negotiation and transmission.